 Solution: Consider including different personalized offers to incentivize participation and remind members who are not participating what they are missing out on by not participating.

 These can be campaigns around the advantages and benefits of being a member of your loyalty program.
-Remember that acquiring a new customer can cost 5 times more than retaining an existing customer, so make sure your retention strategies are optimized based on predictive rather than reactive behavior.
+Remember that acquiring a new customer can cost 5 times more than retaining an existing customer, so make sure your retention strategies are optimized based on predictive rather than reactive consumer behavior.

 #5 Incremental margin